huanfachen/huanfachen.github.io/_posts/2025-02-11-intro-to-overleaf.md

 1. UCL webpage and overleaf course at UCL: see [link](https://blogs.ucl.ac.uk/digital-education/2020/10/20/overleaf-now-available/).
 2. 30-minute tutorial from Overleaf ([link](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes)).
 Please note that you don't need to learn everything about overleaf and Latex in one go.
 You can download an Overleaf template and write your own draft using template, and gradually learn Overleaf techniques when needed.
+3. Overleaf templates ([link](https://www.overleaf.com/latex/templates)).
+Here you can find templates for UCL dissertation, Springer Nature LaTeX Template, etc. You can find more templates from Google/Github/CASA folks.